wltrimbl/cmsc13600-course-materials/docs/HW-4-Front-End.md

      e.
 A "Sign Up" button that will create this student/instructor
      f.
 Note that this requires creating a new template!
    - `/app/new` should only accept GET requests and should error if there is a POST request
    - When a user hits the sign up button, the form data is sent to Django via a POST request to `/app/createUser`.
-     a.
 It is up to you to create the form elements and the naming so that you can appropriately read the data from the POST request
-     b.
-The system must check that email address is not used by any other user in the system.
+   - The system must check that email address is not used by any other user in the system.
 If there is already a user with that email address, return an error.
-     c.
-Otherwise, a new user is created and the user is signed in and a success response should be returned.
+   - Otherwise, a new user is created and the user is signed in and a success response should be returned.

-Note: to be able to log in you have to create a "Django" user (which might be different than the user in your data model frm HW3!).
-Check out the documentation for https://docs.djangoproject.com/en/5.0/ref/contrib/auth/ , this step needs to create two database objects one is a student/instructor and one is a django auth user.
+You can leverage django's built-in User table, which has some of what you want: password handling, in particular.

+Check out the documentation for user creation: https://docs.djangoproject.com/en/5.0/ref/contrib/auth/  You will have essentially three kinds of user in your databse: admin users (django admin users, who can see some web-based database tools on /admin), student users and instructor users (who are different only in their interaction with your app later on.)

-## What do you need to change for Step 2?
+## What files do you need to change ?
 This assignment has a lot of moving parts.
 Here is a quick guide to help you know what you need to change:
 1. `attendancechimp/attendancechimp/urls.py` You modify this file to create the two new views/urls in Step 2.
 2. `attendancechimp/app/views.py` You modify this file to create the functions associated with the two new views in Step 2
 3. `attendancechimp/templates/app/...` You need to create a new template for `/app/new` to handle the web form.

-## Grading
+## Grading  (haven't assigned points / autograder yet)
-1. Step 1 successfully completed.
-2. Step 2 successfully completed.

-2/2 for Full Credit, 0 otherwise.
+1.  index page meets requirements (bio, centered, current time)
+2. Form at /app/new has required elements
+3. POST to /app/createUser returns success
+4. GET to /app/createUser returns error
+5.  login attempt (POST) to /accounts/login returns success
+6.  index page highlights current user